macleginn/eurphon-parse-search/webapp/tutorial.md

 Unlike Henning Reetz’s [Simple UPSID interface](http://web.phonetik.uni-frankfurt.de/upsid.html), this interface is exclusively text based.
 This introduces some complexity, but it also makes it possible to go beyond rigid search options any fixed interface can offer.

 The query language implemented in the interface contains two basic query types—count queries and comparison queries–and allows the user to combine them in a flexible way through logical operators.
-(If you are comfortable with reading CFGs, all you need to know can be find in the very short [grammar](https://github.com/macleginn/eurphon-parse-search/blob/master/search_grammar.lark), from which the query parser is constructed on the fly using [Lark](https://lark-parser.readthedocs.io/en/latest/).)
+(If you are comfortable with reading CFGs, all you need to know can be found in the very short [grammar](https://github.com/macleginn/eurphon-parse-search/blob/master/search_grammar.lark), from which the query parser is constructed on the fly using [Lark](https://lark-parser.readthedocs.io/en/latest/).)

 We will describe the basic queries first and then show how to combine them into more complex ones.